etnoy/herder/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Continuous integration
-We use Travis CI for continuous integration.
+We use Github Actions for continuous integration.
 Sonarcloud is used as a static code analysis tool for the backend.